TaoZhen1110/CAT-LLM/README.md

-# CAT-LLM: Prompting Large Language Models with Text Style Definition for Chinese Article-style Transfer
+# CAT-LLM: Style-enhanced Large Language Models with TextStyle Definition for Chinese Article-style Transfer
-====

 Project Structure<br>
 ----
 The project is organized into several key directories and modules.
 Here's an overview of the project structure:<br>